 You may find that you’re spending more on heating bills, laundry costs, special diets, taxi fares and lost days at work.
 Even if you don’t consider your child to be disabled, Disability Living Allowance (DLA) can help to cover these extra costs.
 DLA is available for children under 16 who need more care or help than children of the same age without a medical condition.
 See our information on Claiming Disability Living Allowance to check if your child could be eligible and for information on how to apply.
-Our Disability Benefit Service can answer your questions about eligibility and help you to complete the application form.
-Call our Helpline on 0300 222 5700 to make an appointment.

 Young people going to university or college may be able to apply for Disabled Students’ Allowance (DSA).
 DSA can help meet the extra expenses that come with their condition, for example, the cost of en-suite accommodation.
-See our information Students with Crohn’s or Colitis: a guide for students, for more details.

 Disabled Students’ Allowance has meant that our daughter has been able to live in en-suite accommodation at university, rather than halls of residence with shared bathroom facilities.
 It has made a big difference.